mpdehaan/Elevator/docs/what_is_supported.md

 Supported Backends
 ==================

 * Any SQL database.
-Just write a subclass that provides a handle.
+Just write a subclass that provides a DBI handle.
   Elevator works using SQL::Abstract so you do not need to write SQL.
+  NOTE: tested with MySQL and Sqlite, the "last_insert_id" logic of DbTable.pm may need patching for other databases, contributions very welcome for wider database support.

 * Memcache.
      Any database backed class can choose to use memcache if it wants